-Bavette Steak is cut from the flank steak.
+Bavette Steak is similar but not flank steak.

 If you’ve tried my Rustic Grilled Bavette Steak Salad recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and let me know where you found it in the comments below.
 I get inspired by your feedback and comments!
 You can also FOLLOW ME on Instagram @girlcarnivore as well as on Twitter and Facebook.